eloj/radix-sorting/README.md

 ### Hybrids

-I have observed a few different radix sort implementations, and some of them have a larger _latency_ than others.
-What I mean by that is that there's a certain fixed overhead for calling the function even if you are sorting very few entries.
+I have observed a few different radix sort implementations, and some of them have a larger _fixed overhead_ than others.
 This gives rise to the idea of hybrid sorts, where you redirect small workloads (e.g N < 100) to say an _insertion sort_.
 This is often a part of MSB radix sorts.

 It's also possible to do one MSB pass and then LSB sort the sub-results.
 This saves memory and memory management from doing all MSB passes, and should improve cache locality for the LSB passes.
-That said, in the one implementation I've tried, the latency was quite high. (_TODO: determine exact reason_)
+That said, in the one implementation I've tried, the fixed overhead was quite high. (_TODO: determine exact reason_)

 ### Pre-sorted detection